Virgin Atlantic Flying Club roll out reduced status thresholds in April — here’s why that’s excellent news

 - Gold members will earn 4 points per £1 spent

-To show just how generous these improvements are, let’s imagine that you were a Flying Club Red member booking a Virgin Holiday from London (LHR) to Orlando (MCO) consisting of Virgin Atlantic flights and accommodation costing £2,000 including flights in Premium (W or S fare classes), all paid for on your Virgin Atlantic Rewards+ credit card after April 2022.
+To show just how generous these earnings are, let’s imagine that you were a Flying Club Red member booking a Virgin Holiday from London (LHR) to Orlando (MCO) consisting of Virgin Atlantic flights and accommodation costing £2,000 including flights in Premium (W or S fare classes), all paid for on your Virgin Atlantic Rewards+ credit card after April 2022.

 You would earn: